 10 Tips for Dining Out While on the South Beach DietArticle posted in: South Beach Diet South Beach DIY

-Did you know that on South Beach, you also receive guidance and tools that teach you how to make healthy choices in real-life situations?
-This is the pillar of the program that sets you up for long-term success once you’ve reached your weight loss goals and no longer rely on prepared South Beach entrées for every meal occasion.
+On the South Beach Diet, we provide you with guidance and tools that teach you how to make healthy choices in real-life situations.
+This is the pillar of the plan that sets you up for long-term success once you’ve reached your weight loss goals.
 We set you up for success long before you’re done dieting, so you have the confidence to choose the right foods, in the right portions, and put together healthy meals on your own!

 A big part of this is having the freedom to enjoy dining out at your favorite restaurant—while still sticking to the South Beach principles.
 This is important so that you don’t feel like you’re missing out on the things you enjoy just because you’re on a “diet”.
 The less you feel “deprived” while dieting, the more likely you are to stick with your new healthy lifestyle.